Siemens 3D mammography machine at Glacial Ridge Hospital in Glenwood, MinnesotaBreast Exams and Breast Health

 Breast Imaging

 A routine breast health evaluation should include imaging.
-Breast imaging is an important part of diagnosing breast cancer.
-Here are the three major types of imaging:
+Here are the three major types:

 • Mammography – 2D and 3D